 Read this page to find out everything about Samba City in Rio de Janeiro.
 It explains what the Samba City is like and what it offers to visitors.
 You will also find information about admission fees and how to get there.

-Samba City is the home of the production units of all the principal Rio samba schools.
+Samba City is the home of the production units of all the Main Rio samba schools.
 It also serves as a tourist attraction to entertain plus to introduce visitors to the production activities of the samba schools.

 Samba City, inaugurated in 2005, is a recent project of the city of Rio de Janeiro.
 Its focus is to bring the “factories” of all principal samba schools in the First League (Special Group) under one roof.
 Every school has its own block within the compound to produce the floats and many of the Samba Parade costumes.
 It offers a more civilized environment in stark contrast to the previously neglected and dilapidated factory plants spread all over Rio's most dangerous parts.

 Samba City is also meant as a tourist attraction to educate visitors how samba schools prepare for their annual competition in the Samba Parade.
 It offers entertainment and samba shows mainly before but also during Carnival.

 The compound is near Rio's port which is considered to be the cradle of samba.
 The lay-out of Samba City is of a geometric shape, with the factories surrounding the main central square.
 They are meant to symbolize the linking hands forming a large circle.
 The world of samba here embraces its ancestors, who arrived at this place in the 17th and 18th centuries bringing African art, dance, and music with them.
 They are integral parts of the culture of modern Brazil.